Skip to content

 Visit Near Me Now

-Since 2001, Chinese Vietnamese bakery An Xuyen has earned a spot as a neighborhood favorite serving banh mi, pastries, bao, sticky rice and, if you’re lucky, spring rolls.
-(Check the specials board!)
-The baguettes and pastries are all made in-house (and found across town at grocery stores and restaurants).
-Chinese Mid-Autumn Festival tip: An Xuyen is one of the few places in town that bake their own mooncakes for and they sell out every season, so be sure to take home a few of these delicacies when you see them on the shelves.
+Since 2001, Chinese Vietnamese bakery An Xuyên has earned a spot as a neighborhood favorite, serving banh mi, pastries, bao and sticky rice.
+The baguettes and pastries are all made in-house, and can be found across town at grocery stores and restaurants.
+Chinese Mid-Autumn Festival tip: An Xuyen is one of the few places in town that bakes their own mooncakes, and they sell out every season, so be sure to take home a few of these delicacies when you see them on the shelves.

 A man behind a bakery counter serves a customer